-Regulation 5 Annual report
+Annual report

-1. A prospector shall, within 90 days of the end of each calendar year, submit a report to the Authority on the status of prospecting.
+- 1. A prospector shall, within 90 days of the end of each calendar year, submit a report to the Authority on the status of prospecting.
 Such reports shall be submitted by the Secretary-General to the Legal and Technical Commission.
-Each such report shall contain:

-(a) A general description of the status of prospecting and of the results obtained; and
+Each such report shall contain: - (a) a general description of the status of prospecting and of the results obtained;

-(b) Information on compliance with the undertakings referred to in regulation 3, paragraph (4) (d).

-2. If the prospector intends to claim expenditures for prospecting as part of the development costs incurred prior to the commencement of commercial production, the prospector shall submit an annual statement, in conformity with internationally accepted accounting principles and certified by a duly qualified firm of public accountants, of the actual and direct expenditures incurred by the prospector in carrying out prospecting.
+- (b) information on compliance with the undertakings referred to in regulation 3, paragraph (4) (d); and - (c) information on compliance with the relevant future guidelines in this regard. - 2.
+If the prospector intends to claim expenditures for prospecting as part of the development costs incurred prior to the commencement of commercial production, the prospector shall submit an annual statement, in conformity with internationally accepted accounting principles and certified by a duly qualified firm of public accountants, of the actual and direct expenditures incurred by the prospector in carrying out prospecting.